git-town/git-town/website/src/commands/sync.md

 - deletes branches whose tracking branch was deleted at the remote if they don't contain no unshipped changes

-You can run "git sync" without thinking (and should do so dozens of times per day) because it guarantees that it never deletes information, even in edge cases.
+If you experience too many merge conflicts, sync more often.
+You can run "git sync" without thinking (and should do so dozens of times per day) because it guarantees that it never loses any of your changes, even in edge cases.

 ### Arguments